Advanced driving lessons in Birmingham are available with 1stDrive.com for ADI part 2 and other advanced tests.

 What does the test involve?

 It depends which one you take because there are several.
 I did one known as a part 2 and it’s part of the driving instructor qualification process.
 It is far more than just a slightly harder L test.
-A learner driver is allowed to make 15 minor faults in around 35 minutes on a basic set of roads.
+A learner driver can make 15 minor faults in around 35 minutes on a basic set of roads.
 You will be driving for over an hour on the advanced test, on every kind of road imaginable including motorways and must make a maximum of 6 minor faults.
-You pick up faults far more easily than on the L test because an extremely high standard of driving is required.

 The different organisations that conduct advanced driving tests include IAM (Institute of Advanced Motorists) and RoSPA (Royal society for the prevention of accidents).